On weakly and strongly popular rankings: Relationships involving weakly and strongly popular rankings

-We now present a sufficient condition under which simple popularity follows from absolute popularity.
-We start by showing that for a ranking $\pi$ that is not simply popular, there is a condition under which we can compute a ranking that is also more popular than $\pi$ in the absolute sense. \begin{theorem} If $\sigma_1$ is more popular than $\pi$ in the simple sense and the majority graph of the voters in $V_\text{abs}(\sigma_1, \pi)$ is acyclic, then there is a ranking $\sigma_2$ that is more popular than $\pi$ in the absolute sense.
-Such a $\sigma_2$ can be computed in polynomial time. \end{theorem} \begin{proof}

-The theorem immediately follows from Observation~\ref{obs:topsort} if $\pi$ is not a topologically sorted ranking.
-In case there is a topologically sorted ranking, then it will serve as $\sigma_2$, otherwise $\sigma_2$ can be constructed by the algorithm developed for this purpose in~\cite[Lemma~2]{VSW14}.
-Furthermore, if $V_\text{abs}(\sigma_1, \pi)=\emptyset$, then $\sigma_1$ is preferred to $\pi$ by a majority of all voters, and thus the theorem is proved by taking $\sigma_2 := \sigma_1$.
+We now present a sufficient condition under which strong popularity follows from weak popularity.
+We start by showing that for a ranking $\pi$ that is not strongly popular, there is a condition under which we can compute a ranking that is also more popular than $\pi$ in the absolute sense. \begin{lemma} If $\sigma_1$ is more popular than $\pi$ in the simple sense and the majority graph of the voters in $V_{\text{abs}}(\sigma_1, \pi)$ is acyclic, then there is a ranking $\sigma_2$ that is more popular than $\pi$ in the absolute sense.
+Such a $\sigma_2$ can be computed in polynomial time. \end{lemma} \begin{proof} If $\pi$ is not a topologically sorted ranking then $\pi$ cannot be weakly popular by Observation~\ref{obs:topsort}.
+As in the proof of Lemma~2 in \cite{VSW14}, we may construct a ranking $\sigma_2$ that is more popular than $\pi$ in the absolute sense.
+In particular, there must be $a,b$ such that $rank_{\pi}[b]<rank_{\pi}[a]$ and an absolute majority of voters in $V$ prefer $a$ to $b$.
+Let $\sigma_2$ be the ranking obtained by swapping $a$ and $b$.
+The proof of Lemma~2 in ~\cite{VSW14} shows that $\sigma_2$ is preferred to $\pi$ by an absolute majority of voters who prefer $a$ to $b$.
+This shows that $\sigma_2$ is more popular in the absolute sense.
+Hence suppose that $\pi$ is a topologically sorted ranking.
+Furthermore, if $V_{\text{abs}}(\sigma_1, \pi)=\emptyset$, then $\sigma_1$ is preferred to $\pi$ by an absolute majority of all voters, and thus the theorem is proved by taking $\sigma_2 := \sigma_1$.